Follow the links below for individual policies.

 Permanent employees who work undefined hours on a variable hours basis are eligible for SDOs on a pro-rated basis.

-Non-permanent employees who work less than full-time hours and who are paid bi-weekly based on hours worked do not receive SDO entitlements.
+Non-permanent employees who work less than full-time hours and who are paid bi-weekly based on hours worked do not receive SDOs.
 The hourly rate includes compensation for SDOs.

-Note: In the event of prolonged illness, a permanent head may approve exceptions to the carry-over limit.
-The Human Resource Service Centre (HRSC) must receive the approval on or before April 15 to prevent automatic payout of the carry-over in excess of the maximum allowable limit (see Payout of Carry-over section below).
+In the event of prolonged illness, a permanent head may approve exceptions to the carryover limit.
+The Human Resource Service Centre (HRSC) must receive the approval on or before April 15 to prevent automatic payout of the carryover in excess of the maximum allowable limit (see Payout of Carryover section below).

-Permanent heads may authorize an employee's request for payout of vacation leave, SDOs or banked EDOs carried over from the previous fiscal year at any time (minimum of 10 days per request or payout of total carry-over balance if less than 10 days).
+At any time, permanent heads may authorize an employee's request for a payout of vacation leave, SDOs, or banked EDOs carried over from the previous fiscal year (minium of ten (10) days per request or payout of total carryover balance if less than ten (10) days).
 Please see attached

 Payout Upon Retirement

-Effective April 1, 2017, retiring employees are to be paid out any unused entitlements (vacation leave, SDO, EDO, and time in lieu) and the carry-over balance of all entitlements accumulated to the date of retirement.
+Effective April 1, 2017, retiring employees are to be paid out any unused leave credits (vacation leave, SDO, EDO, and time in lieu) and the carryover balance of all leave credits accumulated to the date of retirement.

 Effective April 1, 2017, to comply with section 56 of